lenarother/mkr/README.md

 * Acceptance tests with Selenium PASS

+## Session eight: Add an external app

+25.5.2016

+### Goals

+* add the django-wiki app

+### Results

+* installed Pillow + django-wiki by adding them to Dockerfile
+* extended fabfile to connect to Bash + Python in django container
+* got the wiki to run (Yay!)

+### Notes

+* when Dockerfile changes, images are not rebuilt automatically, you need docker-compose create --build
+* needed to 'python manage.py createsuperuser' before logging into the site
+* scanned local network with: nmap -sP 192.168.1.0/24

 ## NEXT

-* Create fixtures in container via management command that is used via fabric
+* create superuser automatically from environment var
+* add nginx
+* create packaged Django app
+* package a project for deployment
 * add Django admin interface
 * make template/view for quotes nicer
 * improve documentation
-* add CI server that rejects commits with TABs
+* Jenkins: add CI server that rejects commits with TABs
 * does Django cache automatically if you add 1000 entries to the DB or does it send 1000 queries?
+* Ansible / Vagrant / OpenStack / Salt
+* Logstash / Graphana / Kibana
+* Redis
+* RabbitMQ
+* Celery
+* Sentry